 It's a great recipe and just perfect for your word work center.

-One batch is enough for 2-4 kinders to share.
+One batch is enough for 2-4 kinders to share – which was always the number of kids I had in a center at one time.
 You can easily store it in Dollar Tree tupperware or opt for zipper-top slide baggies.

 I only ever had out one color at a time - just to make it easy - but do whatever works for you.

-Are you ready to get playdough into your classroom and take learning to an independent, hands-on level?
+Are you ready to get playdough into your classroom and take hands-on literacy learning to an independent level?

-Then snag your Playdough Word Work Center Activities Pack today.
+Then get your Playdough Word Work Center Activities Pack today!

-There you have it - how I set up, organized and maintained a playdough word work center in my kindergarten classroom.
-You can do it too!
+There you have it – I hope that my walk through of how I set up, organized, and maintained a playdough word work center in my kindergarten classroom was helpful.

 I have this set of stampers too.
 But all that I've used it with is a mat that I made bordered with all of our sight words for students to work with.
 I love your missing letter mats!
 But I don't love the Lakeshore holder for these stamps.
 My friend has one and the stamps are always leaning over and tangling up with the other stamps.
 My dad made me a holder based on the design of the wooden scissor racks.
 The stamps are suspended in the holes.
 The holes are just spaced out a little more.
 I'm planning on ordering a second set of these stamps this year.